 Keep track of the areas in your home where you'll need to spend extra time.
 Closets are prime spaces where most of us store things we don't use on a daily basis.
-Other rooms where you tend to store items is the garage, den or home office, and front closet.
+Other rooms where people tend to store items include the garage, den or home office, and front closet.
 Make a note of these spaces to ensure you have enough time to go through them; if you leave sorting to the last minute, you'll find that you're packing up everything even though you know you don't really need it all.

 Make a List

 Take time to go through each room, writing down the things that will stay and what you don't need.
 Keep this list to the absolute essentials – the things you know for sure you're moving.
 Try to be realistic.
 If you're moving everything yourself, then think about how much you want to pack and what you can fit in the moving truck.
 If you're hiring movers, remember that every box you pack costs money.

 Taking inventory is a little more detailed and time-consuming than making a list of items that you think you'll be moving.
 If you have the time, it's a great way to determine how much stuff you'll be moving and what the possible cost might be.
 Sometimes if you know how much you'll have to spend, you'll find it easier to leave some things behind.
 You can read more about creating an inventory list in an article on home inventory how-to, which will also come in handy for insurance purposes.

 If you're sorting closets, take everything out.
 If you're sorting a room, make sure everything is out of boxes and removed from storage containers.
 If you're sorting the garage, remove everything and place it in the center of the room or outside the space.
 Removing everything will give you a sense of the amount of stuff you have and what you do need from that pile.

 Make two piles: "keep" and "don't keep."
 You can even go a step further and sort the "don't keep" into a sell online or donate pile and a recycle pile.